FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 1 – Prepare/02-Preparing FAIR Learning Objects/02-Preparing FAIR Learning Objects.md

 The [CC License Chooser tool](https://creativecommons.org/choose/) helps authors share their work in a standardised way providing copyright licenses that enable sharing and reuse of the creative work under the chosen conditions.

 **To apply a license** all you have to do is indicate which CC license you are applying to your work.
-It is strongly recommended to include a link to the relevant CC license deed (e.g., https://creativecommons.org/licenses/by/4.0).
+You should then check the terms of the chosen license and comply with the requirements therein.
+For an example, it is strongly recommended to include a link to the relevant CC license deed (e.g., https://creativecommons.org/licenses/by/4.0).

 Example is provided below: